dinocore1/MicroDb/README.md

+# MicroDB #

+MicroDB is an embedded NoSQL Database.
+MicroDB emphasizes speed, low complexity, and synchronization.
+Data is stored as [UBJSON](http://ubjson.org/) objects and indices are created using a simple map-reduce framework.
+MicroDB is built on top of [LevelDB](http://leveldb.org/) - a fast database engine built by some guys at google.

 ViewQuery has internal atomic counter that can be read/incremented by external api.
 This allows code using microdb to increment the counter and then embedded the result in a document that it is about to be inserted.
 This mechinism